Scarlett Johansson left nude photos of herself on her computer. A hacker grabbed them and sent them to gossip websites.

 And there's a good, rational reason we don't worry so much about companies: Even if they get ahold of my embarrassing information, all they can do with it is try to sell us things.

 Amazon's not going to raid your home with a SWAT team the way government might if it gets the wrong impression from your emails.
+Facebook can't forcibly take my money or put me in jail.

 Because of the Internet, I changed my behavior years ago.
 I try not to email anything too embarrassing.
 I'm aware that when I surf the Web, someone might watch.
 And if you find out what I like to do on the weekend, what medications I take or that I have seen a psychotherapist, so what?
 I'm not ashamed.
 Losing some privacy is a price I'll pay for progress.